All Articles

 Resale value of your home

 Even with the rising debate around their merits and safety (more on that in a moment), a gas stove may still add value to your kitchen, enhancing your home’s appeal on the market.
-According to a 2021 survey1 by the National Association of Home Builders, consumers generally prefer electricity to gas for their air heating and cooling systems but gas for cooking.
+Many consumers prefer electricity to gas for their heating and cooling systems but gas for cooking.

 Cons (or why you might want to get rid of your gas stove)